apache/doris-website/ecosystem/flink-doris-connector.md

 ### Application scenarios

-The most suitable scenario for using Flink Doris Connector is to synchronize source data to Doris (Mysql, Oracle, PostgreSQL) in real time/batch, etc., and use Flink to perform joint analysis on data in Doris and other data sources.
+The most suitable scenario for using Flink Doris Connector is to synchronize source data to Doris (MySQL, Oracle, PostgreSQL) in real time/batch, etc., and use Flink to perform joint analysis on data in Doris and other data sources.
 You can also use Flink Doris Connector

 ### Other